Skip to content

 blog-1

-Healthcare CRM is a service CRM for the practice of medicine
+Healthcare CRM is a CRM for the practice of medicine

-Providing top-quality patient access to care is the founding principle behind Care Desk.
+Providing top-quality patient access to care is a core component of the CRM healthcare meaning.
 It brings automation to services such as answering patient questions, scheduling appointments, and triaging symptoms over telephone, chat, SMS, or web.

 See The Ultimate Guide to improving access, revenues, and outcomes with telehealth